 An extremely easy and simple home remedy that can help move clogs along is a mixture of baking soda and white vinegar.

 Start by adding a small amount of dish soap down the drain.
 This will help the baking soda and vinegar work around the clog and break it up.
 Then, add one cup of baking soda followed by one cup of white vinegar to the drain and wash it down with a few cups of boiling water.

 If you can see the clogged hair near the drain itself, you may not need any fancy tools in order to remove it.
 In fact, a pair of tweezers may be all it takes to get a hold of the clog and pull it out.
 You may need to remove the drain cover in order to provide room for your fingers or the tweezers to access the clog.

 If you are confident in your DIY abilities, you can do your own plumbing repairs by removing the S-shaped, L-shaped, or P-shaped drain pipes in the area where the clog is present.
 In most cases, the hair will be stuck in these bent areas of the pipe.

 Remove the pipe with a drain pipe wrench and have a bucket underneath the pipe in order to catch excess water.
 Be sure you are wearing gloves, especially if you placed any caustic drain clearing liquids down the pipes previously.

 If you notice the clog in this removed section of pipe, you can easily remove it and clear the pipe of the hair.
 Replace the pipe in the same way you removed it and give the drain a test to see if this was the only clog present or if there may be more clogs further down.

 Call a Professional

-If none of the above methods have been able to clear out the clog or if you are not comfortable with your own DIY projects, you may have to call a professional.
+If none of the above methods have been able to clear out the clog or if you are not comfortable with your own DIY projects, you may have to call a professional plumber in Discovery Bay or beyond.
 While this service is not free, it will be much cheaper than dealing with complete water backups and plumbing damage if the clog is not dealt with properly.